Lannion: Economy

 Lannion is a large telecommunications research center in France with several firms such as Nokia, Orange and SAGEMCOM operating there.
 The presence of a large telecommunications industry in the area has led to two institutes of technology in the area, IUT Lannion and a college of engineering, ENSSAT.

 Culture

 Regular concerts known as "Les Tardives" are held in the town square during the summer months.
 Lannion is also home to the "Carré Magique", a well known theatre company in the area.

 Transport

 Lannion is served by extensive transport links.
-The nearby Lannion – Côte de Granit Airport was recently expanded to accommodate larger flights arriving from Paris and other French destinations.
+The nearby Lannion – Côte de Granit Airport can accommodate larger flights arriving from Paris and other French destinations.
 It is a one-hour flight from Lannion to Paris.
 Lannion station provides TGV services to Brest, St. Brieuc, Rennes and Paris as well as TER links to local stations.

 There is a bus service connecting the town centre to surrounding areas, TILT (Transports Intercommunaux de Lannion-Trégor), with six lines.